aws-samples/gitlab-for-eks/content/030_gitlab_cd_via_agent/032_gitlab_autodevops_via_agent.md

 This configuration also works for any kind of **GitLab Runner Push CD** to the cluster using Helm and kubectl commands, not only Auto DevOps.
 {{< /admonition >}}

+{{< admonition type=abstract title="Target Outcomes" open=true >}}
+This one Auto DevOps scenario proves out multiple outcomes:

+1. Setup a simple application to use Runner Based Push CD to deploy an application to Kubernetes through the cluster connection established by the GitLab Agent.

+2. Use Auto DevOps with the GitLab Agent cluster connection method.

+3. Leveraging the Group Level agent configuration that was done in a previous lab. ([Visual Depiction Here]({{< relref "../020_gitlab_integrated_eks/section_overview.md#visual-overview-of-gitlab-agent-group-level-cluster-integration" >}}))
+   {{% /admonition %}}

 ## Configure An Auto DevOps Project

 {{< admonition type=warning title="Warning" open=true >}}Before continuning make sure to use DNSChecker.com to check if both <mark>the Load Balancer DNS Name</mark> and <mark>\<the Load Balancer IP>.nip.io</mark> have propagated through global DNS and wait (or troubleshoot) if they have not.